 The video content you see on Russian Film Hub is always hosted by one of these third-party websites: YouTube, Tubi, Amazon Prime Video, Vimeo, and Apple iTunes.

 As such, Russian Film Hub is not an online service provider as defined in the Digital Millennium Copyright Act.
 We do not provide legal copyright owners or non-copyright holders with the ability to publish on the internet by uploading, storing, and displaying various media utilizing our services.
-And to be absolutely clear, we do not host video content on our own servers.
+And to be absolutely clear, we do not host any video content on our own servers.

-Russian Film Hub exists because despite Russian and Soviet cinema being so unusually available online, it is also highly inaccessible to non-Russian speakers.
+Russian Film Hub exists because, despite Russian and Soviet cinema being so unusually available online, it is also highly inaccessible to non-Russian speakers.
 By cataloging and organizing these films and sharing versions with subtitles in English and other languages, Russian Film Hub empowers people around the world to find, watch, and enjoy Russian movies to the max.
 As such, we try to be the crucial interlocutor the non-Russian speaking world needs in this historically important part of world cinema.